 There were some rumors and leaks that 343 Industries had canceled the release of Halo Infinite on the previous generation of consoles.
-Luckily, a community manager at 343 confined this information was false.
+Luckily, a community manager at 343 confirmed that this information was false.

 Halo Infinite Multiplayer and battle royale

-At the time of writing, very little is known about Halo Infinite’s multiplayer.
-It’s fair to say we can expect to see the return of some classic game modes and weapons, however, there have been no credible leaks revealing any new information as of yet.
+At the time of writing, very little is known about the multiplayer.
+It’s fair to say we can expect to see the return of some classic game modes and weapons, however there have been no credible leaks revealing any new information as of yet.

-Some rumors have suggested that Halo Infinite will include some form of battle royale mode.
+Some rumors have suggested that the game will include some form of battle royale mode.
 With the overwhelming success of titles such as Apex Legends and Call of Duty: Warzone, it wouldn’t be a surprise if 343 opted to create their very own BR.

 Despite this, it’s worth noting that 343 has yet to confirm that BR any mode is in development, so we’ll have to keep our eyes peeled for any leaks or big announcements.

-For now, that’s everything we know about Halo Infinite and what it’ll bring to the table in 2021.
+For now, that’s everything we know about Halo Infinite’s release date and what it’ll bring to the table in 2021.
 If any new information, leaks, or announcements are made, we’ll be sure to update this article.